pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sharp-MZ.md

 	Info: Patching location 32c3, opcode 'cd', address $1fd0->$871

-Many thanks to Fabrizio Freudiger for his help testing the appmake results on the real computers.
+Many thanks to Fabrizio Freudiger for testing the appmake results on the real computers.

 # Hints on the Sharp MZ emulators